Databay/phpwaf/README.md

 ```bash
 composer install --no-dev
 ```

+### Nginx configuration
+Add the following to your nginx.conf under server:
+```
+fastcgi_param PHP_VALUE "auto_prepend_file=/var/www/web-application-firewall/public/index.php";
+```

-### Docker
+### Docker (optional)
 To include the WAF in your Docker applications you need to bind the WAF directory to a directory inside the container (example: /waf).

-### Example
+#### Example:
 In docker-compose.yml under nginx volumes and php volumes:
 - /var/www/web-application-firewall:/var/www/web-application-firewall

-And in your nginx.conf under server:
-```
-fastcgi_param PHP_VALUE "auto_prepend_file=/var/www/web-application-firewall/public/index.php";
-```

 # Development environment
 ___